rngadam/lmc/README.md

 check that your config.json host entry matches your hostname.

 Otherwise, make sure that the IP the server is listening to matches what your client is trying to connect to.
+Use 0.0.0.0 to bind to any IP.

 ## Copyright and license notice